Best Picnic Spots at Essex Country Parks

 Soak up the sea air this summer at Mersea Island’s Cudmore Grove.

-Children will love the nautical themed play area which is surrounded by picnic benches and welcome shade.
+Children will love the play area which is surrounded by picnic benches and welcome shade.
 Not only can you enjoy the sandy coastline, there’s also acres of wildflower meadows to explore.

 Find out more about Cudmore Grove Country Park here.